-The Department of Surgery’s endowed lecture series, Beyond the Knife, is a testament to our seriousness of purpose and our intention to make questions of anti-racism foundational to our mission going forward.
+The Department of Surgery’s endowed lecture series, Beyond the Knife, is a testament to our seriousness of purpose and our intention to raise important topics in society.

-Our 2nd Annual Beyond the Knife: Anti-Racism and Health Equity endowed lecture was held on Thursday, February 10, 2022 at the Jacobs School of Medicine and Biomedical Sciences.
+Our Annual Beyond the Knife: Gun Violence and its Causes endowed lecture will be held on Thursday, February 2, 2023 from 5:00PM - 8:00PM, at the M&T Lecture Hall, Jacobs School of Medicine and Biomedical Sciences.

 A Zoom link will be provided to those unable to attend the in-person event.

 Brian H. Williams, MD — trauma surgeon, medical educator and thought leader—is an Air Force Academy alumnus and professor of trauma and acute care surgery at the University of Chicago Medicine.
 He served as a Robert Wood Johnson Health Policy Fellow at the National Academy of Medicine and a congressional health policy staff member.
 His first book THE BODIES KEEP COMING: DISPATCHES FROM A BLACK TRAUMA SURGEON ON RACISM, VIOLENCE, AND HOW WE HEAL will be published in 2023.